Skip to main content

 Marine plants are being farm raised for food and other purposes.
 For example, extracts from kelp is used as a clarifier in beer and to form emulsions in salad dressings, inks and paints.

-This page titled 17.6: Biological Resources is shared under a not declared license and was authored, remixed, and/or curated by Miracosta Oceanography 101 (Miracosta)) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 17.6: Biological Resources is shared under a not declared license and was authored, remixed, and/or curated by Miracosta Oceanography 101 (Miracosta)) via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?